BAL-AMi Jukeboxes - A Brief History

 Looking past the glass,

-onto the actual mechanism, this is obviously an American AMi casting supporting
+onto the actual mechanism, this is obviously an American AMi casting (at this

 what initially looks like the complete American unit, but look closer.
 Firstly